 It is essential that centre-based and placement-based training are purposefully integrated to ensure that trainees make the best possible progress in their teaching.
-Mentor training and school briefings will provide mentors with a deep understanding of the curriculum, the relevant research base which informs it and roles in supporting its delivery and practice.
+Mentor training (tiers 1, 2 and 3) will provide mentors with a deep understanding of the curriculum, the relevant research base which informs it and roles in supporting its delivery and practice.
 Communication from the university will provide you with prompts and reminders to ensure in-school experiences are seamlessly coherent with the training curriculum.
 In university and school trainees will purposefully practice key concepts, supported by high quality feedback, in preparation for delivery in the classroom.
-Purposeful integration will be quality assured by university tutors during school visits and the weekly review of trainee's PebblePad portfolios.
+Purposeful integration will be quality assured by lead mentor (university) during school visits and the weekly review of trainees' PebblePad portfolios.
 Attendance - Our attendance and punctuality expectations ensure that trainees have the curriculum subject knowledge required for school experience and that they consistently demonstrate the professionalism required in Part 2 of the Teachers' Standards (Department for Education, 2013).